 - Great sunset views off the coast of Lahaina and Kaanapali

 - Open bar with live music and dancing in the main cabin

 Departing from the downtown harbor of the historic whaling port of Lahaina.
 The Maui Princess Dinner Cruise is the largest and most stable vessel to make its home here in Maui's waters.
 This is a true dinner cruise … including full table service for drinks, salad course, entree, and dessert served at your table by attentive staff in classy waiter attire.
 Dinner is served on the open air upper deck with panoramic views of the West Maui Mountains and the islands of Lanai and Molokai.
 Dinner includes your choice of prime rib, macademia nut mahi mahi, roasted chicken or a vegetarian cous-cous pocket.
-The full bar includes 3 alcoholic beverages (beer, wine, Mai Tais and other cocktails) – additional alcoholic beverages are available for purchase.
+Beverages include full bar service (beer, wine, Mai Tais and other cocktails) – a welcome Mai Tai and one alcoholic beverage of your choice is included, with additional alcoholic beverages available for purchase.
 After dinner, enjoy live music at your table and watch the stars appear in the Maui twilight.